zenonine/navi/navi/README.md

     * stacks should be reusable in other stacks
     * developers can freely organize stacks in the way they want
   * Imperative navigation API is also supported.
-* Milestone 2
+* Milestone 2 (Plan: before release 1.0)
   * Optimize to remove boilerplate code for common/general scenarios
   * Optimize performance
   * Test coverage at least 90%
   * Evaluate edge cases
-* Milestone 3
+* Milestone 3 (Plan: before release 1.0 if possible, otherwise after release 1.0)
   * Implement a configurator, which fits to common scenarios.
-For more control, use high level declarative API.
+For more control, please use the high level declarative API.
-* Milestone 4
+* Milestone 4 (Plan: after release 1.0)
   * Implement code generator to even remove more boilerplate code

 Please see this [full source code example](https://github.com/zenonine/navi/tree/master/examples) app.